anthonytedja/notion/README.md

 Embed widget links are given by `anthonytedja.github.io/notion/<widget>/`

+![Demo Gif](assets/settings.jpg)

+- Use system settings for appearance on desktop to match the theme style.
-- Click on the widget image in the preview section to take you to the widget site.
+- Click on the widget image in the preview section below to take you to the widget site.
 - Copy the URL and paste the link into Notion and choose "Create embed"
-- Make sure the appearance uses system settings on desktop to match the theme style.
-![Demo Gif](assets/settings.jpg)

 - Resize the widget to how you want and you're all set up!

 ## Preview